keithalewis/math/uf.md

 is $\int_T \max\{E[V_t], 0\} h(t)\,dt$ where $V_t$ is the value of the
 portfolio at $t$ and $h$ is a given _haircut_.
 The term $\max\{V_t, 0\}$ is the _exposure_ of the portfolio holder.[^4] Holders are not exposed to counterparty risk if they owe money.
-This technique has been common in the insurance industry to calculate premiums long before it was used in the financial world.
+The insurance industry has been using this to calculate premiums long before it showed up in the financial world.

 It is common for swaps to have unwind agreements that will be exercised if the market moves against them.
 This is an example of a hedging strategy